May

 the southern terminus of the Appalachian Trail, and signed the register

-that was enclosed in a traditional mailbox attached to a large oak
+that was enclosed in a traditional mailbox nailed to a large oak

 tree on the summit.
 I dedicated my entry to Dave Giger, my best